 -Christine (Read more reviews)Viator

 Flaky puff pastry and delicious custard filling await you at Lisboa Food Studio.
-And while the tarts are in the oven, enjoy a drink and learn a little about the history and chemistry of this delightful treat.
+And while the tarts were in the oven, I enjoyed a drink and learnt a little about the history and chemistry of this delightful treat.

-With classes limited to 12 people, you’ll get individual attention and plenty of time to practice your technique.
-Plus, everyone takes a few pasteis de nata home for their friends and family back home!
+With classes limited to 12 people, I got individual attention and plenty of time to practice my technique.
+Plus, everyone took a few pasteis de nata for their friends and family back home!
 Make sure to book this class if you’ve got a craving for a sweet experience!

 Absolutely loved, loved, loved, the class.
 Took it on may 11th, 2023–would highly recommend it The recipe was so easy and tasted sooo much better than the ones we were eating out from the bakeries.
 It was a ton of fun and a great activity to do while in Lisbon!